PapiLer/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## What’s brown and sounds like a bell?
+Dung!